ACEmulator/ACE/docs/SINGLE_PLAYER_INSTALL.md

 ### Nothing opens after clicking PLAY

 Use **Open Logs** in the launcher.
-Confirm that MariaDB is installed, the populated world SQL file was selected, and no other program is using the configured local port.
+Confirm that the entire release was extracted, the `Dependencies` folder is present, and no other program is using the configured local port.

 ### MariaDB says access denied for root

-Return to setup and choose **Automatic private database**.
-It does not use the existing MariaDB service's root password.
+The portable release does not use an installed MariaDB service or its root password.
+Re-extract the complete release and use **Automatic private database** in advanced Settings.

 ### The client cannot open the data files

-Confirm that all four required DAT files are beside `acclient.exe`, not merely in the separate folder selected for ACE.Server.
+Confirm that all four required DAT files are beside `acclient.exe`.
 The client folder must be writable and outside OneDrive or `Program Files`.
-The launcher now checks this before starting MariaDB and logs the exact executable, client working directory, and server DAT directory.
+Current releases automatically give ACE.Server a separate copy under `%LOCALAPPDATA%\ACESinglePlayer\ServerData`; the launcher log should show different client and server DAT directories.
+If an older release shows the same directory for both, install the current release.

 ### Decal mode is unavailable